 - Buy children close-fitting nightwear and dressing gowns with ‘low fire danger’ labels.

-- Try to keep bedside lamps and light bulbs out of reach, or unplugged, until your child is old enough (about three) to understand that they burn.
+- Try to keep bedside lamps and light bulbs out of reach, or unplugged, until your child is old enough (about three years) to understand that they burn.

 - Avoid electric blankets.
 Electric blankets that malfunction or that aren’t used properly can cause serious burns.
 Babies and small children can also overheat if electric blankets are set too high, or if grown-ups forget to turn them off.